-An individual who has qualified for FTB, due to satisfying the SpB eligibility criteria, as they are the holder of an eligible temporary visa made under SSAct section 729(2)(f)(v) can only be paid FTB for up to 6 weeks of any temporary absence, and only if the absence is for:
+An individual who has qualified for FTB due to satisfying the SpB eligibility criteria because they are the holder of an eligible temporary visa made under SSAct section 729(2)(f)(v) can only be paid FTB for up to 6 weeks of any temporary absence, and only if the absence is for:

-- an acute family crisis (e.g. to visit an immediate family member who is critically ill),
+- an acute family crisis (for example, to visit an immediate family member who is critically ill)

-- for humanitarian reasons (e.g. to adopt a child or attend custody proceedings), or
+- for humanitarian reasons (for example, to adopt a child or attend custody proceedings), or

 - eligible medical treatment that is not available in Australia.

 The individual must provide evidence of the need to travel overseas.

 Act reference: FAAct Section 21(1A) When an individual is eligible for FTB in normal circumstances